 The category I browsed that night was Quick Meals, but it wasn’t until the next night that I cooked this up.
 I’d give it a very high rating in these categories: low-fat, easy, quick, not-so-pricey and delicious.
 Choose a mild white fish (we used Orange Roughy) that is firm and won’t fall apart.
 I served it with quinoa (see recipe elsewhere on this site) and some sliced al dente carrots, drizzled with the teensiest amount of honey.
 We probably didn’t need the carrots, but they were good.

-1 1/2 cups coarsely chopped English hothouse cucumber (about 3/4 large)–it’s the kind that comes plastic-wrapped (don’t peel, just scrub clean)
+- 1 1/2 cups coarsely chopped English hothouse cucumber (about 3/4 of a large cake).
+Don’t peel, just scrub clean

 Sprinkle fish fillets on both sides with salt, pepper, and cumin.
 Heat remaining 1 tablespoon oil in large nonstick skillet over medium-high heat.
 Add fish and cook 5 minutes.
 Turn over, cover, and cook until fish is just opaque in center, 4 to 5 minutes.
 (This photo is the fillets, before cooking.)

 Ladle some gazpacho sauce on each of 2 plates.
 Top each with 1 fish fillet.
 Scatter tomatoes atop and around fish and serve.